HarvestAPI/apify-linkedin-profile-search/README.md

 ## Linkedin Profile Search API

 The actor stores results in a dataset.
 You can export data in various formats such as CSV, JSON, XLS, etc. You can scrape and access data on demand using API.

+## Deduplication

+This Actor support Deduplication feature that allows you to avoid collecting duplicate LinkedIn profiles across multiple runs.
+This feature works via connecting to your MongoDB database where the Actor will store profile IDs of already scraped profiles and check against them in subsequent runs to skip duplicates.
+The Actor is not able to save profiles on its own, so your MongoDB database is required (feel free to create a new one with free-tier MongoDB Atlas).

+After creating, copy your `connection string` that looks like this: `mongodb+srv://<username>:<password>@cluster0.mongodb.net`.
+Paste it in the Actor input page -> `Deduplication` -> `MongoDB Connection String` input field.
+Your connection string is encrypted and accessible by the Actor only in your run.
+(Read more)[https://docs.apify.com/platform/actors/development/actor-definition/input-schema/secret-input#encryption-mechanism]

 ## Large scale scraping and Rate Limits